RoshanCodes/Student-Listings-App/README.md

 ## Overview

 This Android Studio Java Listing App is a collaborative project developed by a team of four.
-The application serves as a platform for users to list and review various items, with key features including.
+The application serves as a platform for users to list and review various items, including key features.

 ## Contributions

 ### Google Maps Integration

-- Integrated Google Maps and its API to provide users to allow them to save multiple addresses and select a primary address.
+- Integrated Google Maps and its API to allow users to allow them to save multiple addresses and select a primary address.

 ### User Profile Page